petaverse-cloud/pv-docs-site/docs/devices/3-battery-charging/3_battery-duration.md

 title: Battery Duration
 ---

-# Maximizing Petority Device Battery Life
+# Maximizing PHAST 1 Battery Life

 Performance will depend on the setup.
-The batter life of Petority Devices depends on several factors, including **usage frequency**, **environmental conditions**, and **charging habits**.
+The batter life of PHAST 1 depends on several factors, including **usage frequency**, **environmental conditions**, and **charging habits**.

-Here are some recommended methods to extend the battery life of Petority devices:
+Here are some recommended methods to extend the battery life of PHAST 1:

 + Moderate Usage Frequency: